 - 1 raspberrypi-compatible header connector for interfacing with an rPi

-- Automatic failsafe fallback in case of disconnection from the host controlling software (currently only for simple 1 boiler / 1 heating circuit plants)
+- Automatic failsafe fallback in case of disconnection from the host controlling software

 - Host powered (no external power supply)